“Everyone of us, and every group with which we live and work, must become the model of the era which we desire to create.” ~IVAN ILLICH

 Sarah likes to uncover and share nuanced, and thought-provoking stories that weave different strands of ideas together yet kalidescopically.
 For her, this comes in the form of creative non-fiction writing: she loves the power of the written word, and thinks its documentation serves as a resource that easily archived and retrieved.
 Because of her scientific training, much of her writing orbits around the methodological study of the natural world, and she aims to have each piece spark in the reader a take-away idea or, better yet, a question to ponder.
 She has been the editor of two digital publications and one print magazine.
 Over the past few years, she started getting into podcasting and is actively exploring other forms of media and design that encourage community engagement.

 Sarah earned her Ph.D. from the University of Michigan’s Chemical Biology where she experimented with microscopes to study cellular roads and learned dedication, how to ask meaningful questions, and find knowledge in mistakes and successes alike.
-Her most recent role was in scholarly publishing as the Community Strategist of Knowledge Futures.
-She loves scholarship and academia for it’s long-standing traditions of pursuing an understanding of Nature and Being, and recognizes the practices and rituals around it need to be more inclusive and accessible.
+She is currently the Community Operations Manager at Experiment, a crowd-funding platform for scientific research, where she reviews new projects creates outreach campaigns, and is a freelance writer and editor.
+She loves scholarship and academia for its long-standing traditions of pursuing an understanding of Nature and Being, and recognizes the practices and rituals around it need to be more inclusive and accessible.

 Sarah grew up on the coast of Maine with her parents and younger sister and now lives on a homestead in the Southern Tier region of the great state of New York with her husband and son where she plays around with fermentation, photography, foraging, and old-time music.